 Personally give your child's other parent a copy of your court papers or mail the papers (see the mailing rules below),

-The server can mail the papers by registered or certified mail, with service restricted to your child's other parent and a return receipt requested.
-This type of service only works if the other parent accepts delivery of the papers and if you have a safe address where the return receipt can be mailed.
+The server can mail the papers by registered or certified mail, with service restricted to the Defendant and a return receipt requested.
+This type of service only works if the Defendant accepts delivery of the papers and if you have a safe address where the return receipt can be mailed.

 What If I Don’t Know Where My Child’s Other Parent Is?

-If the server has tried to serve the other parent several times without success, you can ask the judge for permission to complete service by regular first-class mail or another way.
+If the server has tried to serve the other parent several times without success, or if you can't find out the other parent's address after making real efforts, you can ask the judge for permission to complete service another way.
 To do this, file a Motion and Verification for Alternate Service.

 If the judge allows alternate service, the judge will sign an Order for Alternate Service.
 Then you can follow the judge’s directions for serving the papers.

 If you need to serve your child’s other parent by alternate service, consider hiring a lawyer to help you with your custody case.
-You can use Find a Lawyer to get contact information for legal services or a lawyer referral service in your area.
+You can use the Guide to Legal Help to get contact information for legal services or a lawyer referral service in your area.

 How Do I Serve the Rest of the Papers I File?

-Only the Summons and the other initial custody papers must be served by someone other than you.
-After the initial service, you can serve other court papers on the other parent.
-You may serve the rest of the custody papers by:
+Only the Summons, the Complaint, and the other initial divorce papers must be served by someone other than you.
+After the initial service, you can serve other court papers on the Defendant.
+You may serve the rest of the divorce papers by:

-Mailing a copy to the other parent’s last-known address,
+Mailing a copy to the Defendant’s last-known address,

-Handing a copy to the other parent in person, OR
+Handing a copy to the Defendant in person, OR

-Leaving a copy at the other parent’s home with an adult who also lives there.
+Leaving a copy at the Defendant’s home with an adult who also lives there

-Whoever serves the papers must fill out and sign a copy of a Proof of Service saying which papers were served.
-If you used our Do-It-Yourself Custody Case (Unmarried Parents), several blank Proof of Service forms are included.
+Whoever serves the papers must fill out and sign a Proof of Service saying which papers were served.
+If you used our Do-It-Yourself Custody Case (Unmarried Parents) tool to prepare your court forms, several blank Proof of Service forms were included.